ludwig-sml/ludwig-sml.github.io/_pages/teachingoverview.md

 étrangers d'Archereau, Terre d'Asile France)

 ## Münster
-In between 2016-2021 I worked several semeßsters as a student teaching assistant (exercise classes, correction of exercise sheets, correction of exams) for the following courses:
+In between 2016-2021 I worked several semesters as a student teaching assistant (exercise classes, correction of exercise sheets, correction of exams) for the following courses:

  * Analysis 1 (2x)
  * Analysis 2